oddbird/oddleventy/content/blog/2022/headed-playwright-in-wsl-docker.md

 If you don't see "WSL" in your Start menu, or the `ls` command above fails with `No such file or directory`, then your system is missing WSL entirely or is running an old version.
-Visit the [Microsoft Store](https://aka.ms/wslstorepage) to download an up to date version.
+Visit the [Microsoft Store](https://aka.ms/wslstorepage) to download an up-to-date version.

 Once you are all set up, we only need to follow the [official guide](https://github.com/microsoft/wslg/blob/main/samples/container/Containers.md):